Corporate Governance Policy

 The President and the financial officer play a central role in conducting overall interactions with shareholders toward the realization of constructive interactions.
 Specifically, the President and the financial officer will proactively establish opportunities for direct interactions with shareholders by conducting the following in addition to individual interviews with shareholders: briefing sessions for every quarterly settlement, small meetings, telephone conferences with overseas investors, domestic and international road shows on a regular basis, and participation in conferences held by securities firms, etc.

-- 3. Policy for IR Activities by the IR Department
+- 3. Policy for IR Activities by the IR Function

-The IR department, as needed, exchanges information with the Corporate Planning Dept., the General Affairs Dept., the Financial Affairs Dept., the Accounting Dept. and the Legal Affairs Dept., etc. on a daily basis, and establishes a project team if necessary, in order to build a coordinated collaboration system.
-Moreover, the IR department reports shareholders' opinions and concerns obtained from interactions with shareholders centering on institutional investors at the management and executive management committee as well as the board of directors meeting, if necessary.
+The IR function, as needed, exchanges information with the Corporate Strategy and Planning, Internal Control, the Treasury, the Accounting, and the Legal Affairs functions etc. on a daily basis, and establishes a project team if necessary, in order to build a coordinated collaboration system.
+Moreover, the IR function reports shareholders’ opinions and concerns obtained from interactions with shareholders centering on institutional investors at the Group Executive Committee as well as the board of directors meeting, if necessary.
 Thereafter, the contents of such opinions and concerns will be discussed.

 - 5. Policy for Insider Information Management when Interacting with Shareholders

 In line with the Company's Basic Policy for Corporate Governance, the board of directors gives comprehensive consideration to the returns and risks of its holdings, verifying the necessity of holdings for each individual issue, and progressively sells shares which it is not rational to hold.
 As of the end of March 2016 the Company held 64 issues worth 68 billion yen.
-This was reduced to 57 issues worth 27.9 billion at the end of March 2017, and further decreased to 48 issues worth 26.9 billion yen by the end of March 2018.
+This was reduced to 57 issues worth 27.9 billion yen at the end of March 2017, 48 issues worth 26.9 billion yen by the end of March 2018 and further decreased to 37 issues worth 18.9 billion yen at the end of March 2019.

-The Company's policy regarding possession of listed shares as a policy measure and the criteria for exercise of voting rights for such policy shareholdings is stated in 1.3 of the Basic Policy for Corporate Governance.
+The Company's policy regarding possession of listed shares as a policy measure and the criteria for exercise of voting rights for such policy shareholdings is stated in 1.3 of the Basic Policy for Corporate Governance, for your reference.